 Public Relations and Advertising: looks at how RAA represents itself and reflexology to the public.
 Activities may include developing statements, policies and announcements regarding RAA’s presence on social media, partnerships with schools and related businesses, and website, conference and magazine advertising guidelines.

-Website/Technology Committee: This committee is responsible for maintenance and upgrades to the website and secure storage of RAA’s historical data and sensitive member information.
-The website recently underwent a complete upgrade and overhaul in the spring of 2014.
+Website/Technology Committee: You don’t need to know HTML to join this committee.
+If you are familiar with WordPress website builders, that’s great!
+But we need ideas, and helpers to keep track of what needs changing on the website, and basic researchers to look for software when we are looking at making changes.
+As we grow, we need more abilities to make data reports and other more advanced website capabilities.
+This committee is responsible for maintenance and upgrades to the website and secure storage of RAA’s historical data and sensitive member information.
+The website underwent a complete upgrade and overhaul in the spring of 2014.